Mega Turrican

-Mega Turrican is a run and gun video game, developed by Factor 5 in 1993 and marketed by Data East in 1994.
-Part of the Turrican series, it was designed for the Mega Drive/Genesis, and later followed by an Amiga port converted by Kaiko and Neon Studios under the title of Turrican 3: Payment Day.
+Mega Turrican is a run and gun video game developed by Factor 5 in 1993 and published by Data East in 1994.
+Part of the Turrican series, it was released for the Mega Drive/Genesis, and later followed by an Amiga port converted by Kaiko and Neon Studios under the title of Turrican 3: Payment Day.
 Despite not being the original, the Amiga version was the one that was first commercially released in 1993, published by Rainbow Arts in Germany and Renegade in the rest of Europe.
 The Mega Drive version did not have a publisher and stayed unreleased from spring 1993 until 1994, when Data East took over its worldwide distribution.
 Data East itself released the game in North America, and contracted Sony Imagesoft for the game's distribution in Europe.

 The Mega Drive version of the game was re-released on the Wii's Virtual Console service in Europe and Australia on March 22, 2008 and on April 14, 2008 in North America.
 It was also released once again for the Mega Drive/Genesis in 2022 as Mega Turrican: Director's Cut, an aftermarket cartridge containing the original game, a new variant with some restored content and a score attack level.

 Plot

 Time has passed since humankind last heard of The Machine.
 Bren McGuire is on a United Planets Freedom Forces mission when suddenly he sees his worst nightmares come true again.
 Years ago, he was the only survivor of the starship Avalon 1 when The Machine took out his comrades in an attempt to take over the galaxy.
 Back then, Bren sought revenge against his enemy and finally destroyed him in the planet of Landorin.
 Nobody expected a return of The Machine, but now, after many people enjoyed freedom and peace in the galaxy, the dark forces under his command are starting to assemble again.

-In a sweep of terror, The Machine destroys dozens of planets and enslaves hundreds of peaceful people.
-The old memories arise again when Bren hears the last message of a young and beautiful girl.
-Desperately she cries for help, as her planet is being taken over by the soldiers of The Machine.
-As Bren receives the message, he slips into his Turrican assault suit and swears final revenge.
+A wave of terror strikes as The Machine devastates numerous planets and subjugates hundreds of innocent people.
+The old memories come back to Bren as he hears the message of a beautiful young girl.
+She appeals for help as her planet is invaded by the troops of The Machine.
+Donning his Turrican assault suit, Bren makes his final vow for revenge.

-Once again, Bren McGuire, now the leader of the Freedom Forces, is the only hope in a crucial mission to definitely destroy the grasp of evil represented by The Machine.
-A lone warrior against the evil hordes of The Machine, Bren jumps out of his ship to face the ultimate challenge.
+Yet again, Bren McGuire, now the leader of the Freedom Forces, becomes the only hope in a crucial mission to ultimately destroy The Machine.
+A warrior against the evil hordes of The Machine, Bren vaults out of his ship to face the ultimate challenge.